Climate and Environmental History

 The Pamir Mountains are located in a region that influences hemispheric-scale climate and is expected to experience major environmental changes as a consequence of warming, land use and water demand.
 Yet, central Asia’s climate is one of the least constrained globally, because of an extreme scarcity of present and past climate data and the complexity of atmospheric circulation patterns.

-The Climate and Environmental History Research Cluster of the PAMIR programme aims to collect an ice core from the accumulation area of Fedchenko Glacier.
-Fedchenko Glacier is one of the largest glacier systems in High Mountain Asia and its potential as a climate archive was recognized early on.
+The Climate and Environmental History Research Cluster of the PAMIR programme initially chose the accumulation area of Fedchenko Glacier as the coring site.
+Fedchenko Glacier is one of the largest glacier systems in High Mountain Asia and its potential as a climate archive was recognised early on.
 Previous studies on a first shallow core have shown that this site has enormous potential for obtaining an ice core paleo record covering at least the last millennium with high temporal resolution.
 Since that initial study, no other attempts to collect a deep ice core have been successful, due to very difficult access and extremely challenging logistics.

 If successful, the ice core will allow reconstructing past changes in snow accumulation, precipitation origin, and regional scale atmospheric dynamics.
-It will provide novel data evidence to test the competing hypotheses that have been put forward to explain the unique state of the cryosphere in the region: increased precipitation at high elevations due to enhanced Westerlies, summertime cooling, or an increase in summertime precipitation due to irrigation in the agricultural regions adjacent to the Pamir.
+It will provide novel data evidence to test the competing hypotheses that have been put forward to explain the unique state of the cryosphere in the region: increased precipitation at high elevations due to enhanced Westerlies, summertime cooling, or an increase in summertime precipitation due to irrigation in the agricultural regions adjacent to the Pamirs.
 It will provide a novel archive documenting air pollution and early human impact, e.g. from mining activities.
-In case the ice is frozen to the bedrock, the age of that ice, obtained by micro-radiocarbon dating, will allow to establish whether Fedchenko is a remnant of the last glaciation or originated during the Holocene as suggested for glaciers in the Tibetan Plateau.

-Ideally, the reserach will be complemented with cosmogenic exposure datings of boulders exposed after glacier retreat in a number of glacial valleys transecting the Pamir Mountains from West to East.
-With such cosmogenic exposure dating of boulders, the aim is to improve the knowledge of paleo-glaciological history during the last 10’000 years.
+Ideally, the ice coring research will be complemented with cosmogenic exposure datings of boulders exposed after glacier retreat in a number of glacial valleys transecting the Pamir Mountains from West to East.
+With such cosmogenic exposure dating of boulders, the aim is to improve the knowledge of paleo-glaciological history during the last 10,000 years.

 Glaciers are also major repositories of dissolved organic matter (DOM).
 Therefore, the aim is to use ultrahigh-resolution mass spectrometry on ice aliquots to characterise the molecular composition of the DOM.
 This will provide novel knowledge on the sources (e.g., microbial versus dust) and diagenesis of the icelocked DOM.